-- As to the amounts shown, the low end of the estimate assumes that the trainees are within driving distance to the training location, and the high end assumes that other travel will be needed, and includes travel expenses, although these may vary significantly depending upon factors such as the distance traveled and mode of transportation.
+- As to the amounts shown, the low end of the estimate assumes one trainee and the trainee is within driving distance to the training location, and the high end assumes three trainees and that other travel will be needed, and includes travel expenses, although these may vary significantly depending upon factors such as the distance traveled and mode of transportation.

 - This advertising and marketing promotion is intended to provide initial awareness and momentum for your new Franchise Studio.

 16. Additional Funds (for the initial 3 months of operations): $13,000 to $25,000

 - You will need additional capital to support on-going expenses, such as payroll, rent, and utilities, to the extent that these costs are not covered by sales revenue.

 - The franchisor estimates that the amount shown will be sufficient to cover ongoing expenses for the start-up phase or initial period of the business, which the franchisor calculates to be 3 months.

 17. Total Estimated Initial Investment: $152,750 to $246,700

 - Total Estimated Initial Investment: $96,800 to $199,840

 For Mobile Studio